MicahDevOps/terraform-atlantis-chapter5/README.md

 ## Skipped Installation and setup
 - Install Terraform
-- Install nginx to expose endopint Atlantis UI via Http (OR can be replaced with SLB in ALibaba)
+- Install nginx to expose endpoint Atlantis UI via Http (OR can be replaced with SLB in ALibaba)

 ## Setup Step: